-Anyway, I know that boundaries is an issue that lots of people worry about as well as one that can feel difficult to get a handle on, so I thought I’d share my much used analogy with you.
+Anyway, I know that boundaries are an issue that lots of people worry about as well as one that can feel difficult to get a handle on, so I thought I’d share my much-used analogy with you.

 So, boundaries are basically the fences we put up around ourselves.
 Imagining yourself as the gorgeous clapper board house in the photo above, the first step is to mark out where is your space.
 The lovely little white picket fence does a grand job of very gently saying ‘this is my space’.
 Anyone walking past can see in but they also know that it’s your space and that stepping inside of it means they are now on your turf (literally!).

 At the back of the house, you’re more likely to have a taller, more solid fence to give you an area of more private garden.
 This is perfect for inviting friends over, sunbathing, getting on with a bit of gardening in your scrubs without feeling like you’re on show, and so on.
 People invited into this space are likely to know more about you, and you will likely tolerate more personal or vulnerable conversations with them…it’s not for everyone though, only those you decide to invite in.

 Finally, you have your safe room.
 This is that secret space, hidden behind a bookcase or in your cellar behind a rack of shelves that very very few people know about.
 This is where you keep your most vulnerable secrets and where you go to hide if you really don’t want to be found.
 There are thick walls, no windows, and an impenetrable door.